mariobox/mariosanchez.org-metalsmith/src/skills.md

 layout: page.html
 ---

-These are the languages, libraries and frameworks I've learned and used so far:
+These are the languages, frameworks, libraries and tools I've learned and used so far:

 <i class="icon-html5-alt"></i> ** HTML5 **